 If you’re earning money on the side as a freelancer, you know there are many advantages to the gig.
 Still, there are a few things to keep in mind to make sure you come out on top financially.

-Over the past few years, I’ve worked as a freelance food delivery driver and transcriptionist.
-In this article, I’ll take a closer look at a few things that you should know about earning money as a freelancer/independent contractor.
+Over the past few years, I’ve worked freelance as a food delivery driver and as a transcriptionist.
+In this article, I’ll take a close look at a few things that you should know about earning money as a freelancer/independent contractor.

 Freelancing is a great way to earn extra money.
 There’s basically no limit to what you can do as a freelancer, and being able to set your own schedule is a major benefit.
-Still, you’ll need to manage your finances efficiently as a freelancer so you can prepare for potential expenses and withhold the appropriate taxes.
+But you’ll need to manage your finances efficiently so you can prepare for potential expenses and withhold the appropriate taxes.